raqa / fool

 Another more likely point of contrast isn’t in the insult but rather in the punishment.
 In other words, Jesus well could be implying that we shouldn’t worry about getting in trouble with the law for insulting someone.
 We should instead be worried about getting in trouble with God.
 That view seems to fit with the context and meaning of the passage.
 In either case, the takeaway as it applies to our daily lives is much clearer than the subtle shades of linguistic meaning.
 We should not insult others since God doesn’t appreciate such behavior.

-you also may like our study of Scripture & the Rosary (digital only)
+you also may like our two-part study of the psalms

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.